newatoms/guides/slack-guide/readme.md

 We try to keep all our communication documented, so that we can later access all those awesome insights we have.

 Email is formal and it can be hard to have real conversations over email.
-Chat is perfect for these things, and slack is a great chat tool.
+Chat is perfect for these things, and Slack is a great chat tool.

 ## About Slack